As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Also with hammocks being off the ground, this helps you to be less in the critter zone, for example, you have much less chance of a mouse chewing into your hammock versus a tent on the ground (wrappers happen, don’t lie)!

 Drawbacks to Hammocks on a Thru Hike

-There are some issues though with choosing to take a hammock as your sleep system on thru hikes which can include piling up gear, finding that spot needed for a hammock setup, open to elements, and the fact that unlike a tent you have very limited internal storage space.
+There are some issues though with choosing to take a hammock as your sleep system on thru-hikes which frequently include piling up loads of gear, finding that spot needed for a hammock setup, being open to elements, and the fact that unlike a tent you have very limited internal storage space.

 More Gear Than At First Glance